Scheduling Early Literacy Apps

 - Older students who are still learning to read words containing the phonic concepts sh, ch, th, oo, ee and ck.

-The app is designed to provide early readers with multiple opportunities to:
+This two player game is designed to provide early readers with multiple opportunities to:

 - Rehearse and automate their single word reading skills.